Fast Core Pricing for Rich Advertising Auctions: Introduction

 \section{Introduction}

 Auctions with combinatorial preferences are prevalent in practice.
-One prominent example is the sale of online advertising space, where companies with ads of various shapes, configurations, and decoration options have combinatorial and potentially complementary preferences over ad space on search engines.
-In sponsored search, rich advertisements can include site links, pictures, and many other decorations that result in an advertiser having several possible ads with varying sizes (i.e., that take up a different number of lines).
-The platforms selling the ad space use auctions to determine which ads will appear where, and at what price.
-As more advertising options become available, these ad auctions must likewise be extended to effectively allocate and price the possible outcomes.
-Standard solutions for simple matching markets, such as the Generalized Second Price (GSP) auction, are typically ill-defined in combinatorial markets, and common hacks used in the industry (such as updating click rates and space constraints but otherwise disregarding ad size) lack economic grounding.
+One prominent example is the \emph{sale of online advertising space} in search engines, also known as the \emph{rich advertising auction}~\citep{cavallo2017sponsored}, where advertisers with ads of various shapes, configurations, and decoration options have combinatorial and potentially complementary preferences over the space of ads.
+A common scenario is when each advertiser has several possible ads with varying sizes that take up a different number of lines.
+The platforms selling the ad space (with limited number of lines) uses auctions to determine which of these ``rich ads" will appear where, and at what price.

+Standard solutions for a simple separable position environment -- which is the common format for the sponsored search, e.g., see ~\citealp{edelman2007internet} -- cannot easily be extended to the sale of ad space setting.
+Auctions such as the Generalized Second Price (GSP) auction are typically ill-defined in combinatorial environments, as their payment rule is tied to the setting where the allocation problem is only ranking the winner ads.
+Such an auction can only be extended in ad-hoc ways to a general combinatorial auction --e.g., charging each advertiser the bid of the next advertiser in the order regardless of ad sizes-- which lack economic grounding.

-We instead consider combinatorial auctions for the sale of space problem.
-There are many potential auction formats for combinatorial markets, among which there are two of particular note: Vickrey-Clark-Groves (VCG) auctions and core-selecting auctions.
-These auctions are direct revelation mechanisms, that is, they ask bidders to report their preferences over bundles of items and then compute an allocation and payments as a function of these reports.
-Both auctions select the optimal welfare allocation, i.e., the one with the maximum total value for the bidders.
-Optimizing welfare is a computationally hard problem in many cases of interest, and this issue has drawn considerable attention from the algorithmic game theory community.
-However, even in settings where this difficulty can be resolved satisfactorily (e.g., via heuristics that have exponential runtime in the worst case but tend to solve practical instances quickly), this still leaves the problem of computing the payments.
+We instead consider combinatorial auctions for the sale of ad space problem.
+Among possible options, two are of particular note: (i) Vickrey-Clark-Groves (VCG) auction \citep{vickrey1961counterspeculation, clarke1971multipart,groves1973incentives} and (ii) core-selecting auctions~\citep{ausubel2006lovely,milgrom2007package}.
+These auctions are direct revelation mechanisms and select the optimal welfare allocation with respect to the reported bids, i.e., the one with the maximum total declared value for the bidders.
+Optimizing welfare itself is a computationally hard problem in many cases of interest (e.g., see \citealp{nisan2007computationally,sandholm2002algorithm}).
+However, even in settings where this difficulty can be resolved satisfactorily (e.g., via heuristics that have exponential runtime in the worst case but tend to solve practical instances quickly), we still need to address the problem of computing the payments.